okta/okta-sdk-dotnet/docs/CustomizationApi.md

 Replace the Preview Sign-in Page

-Replace the preview sign-in page.
+Replaces the preview sign-in page.
+The preview sign-in page contains unpublished changes and isn't shown in your live environment.
+Preview it at `${yourOktaDomain}/login/preview`.

 ### Example
 ```csharp